steadylearner/Python-Blog/posts/Docker/How to use Docker commands.md

 $docker exec -it CONTAINER_ID bash
 ```

 You can find the CONTINAER_ID with **docker ps -a**.
-This is the command you will use many times and show some useul meta datas of the docker images.
+This is the command you will use many times and show some useul meta datas of Docker containers.

-We will use a Node Express "Hello, World" server for this post.
-So we will need to set up the Node development environment.
+We will make a simple Node "Hello, World" web app example for this post.
+So we will need to set up the Node development environment first.
 Follow these processes if you want to use the same project for this post.

 You can use [$docker run -d steadylearner/ubuntu_node](https://cloud.docker.com/u/steadylearner/repository/docker/steadylearner/ubuntu_node) instead also.

-You should be inside your docker image to use them.
+You should be inside your docker container to use them.

 <details>
-  <summary>Node, NPM, Yarn</summary>
+  <summary class="red-white font-normal hover cursor-pointer transition-half">Node, NPM, Yarn</summary>

 ```console
 curl -sL https://deb.nodesource.com/setup_12.x | bash